jblindsay/whitebox-tools/readme.txt

 ******************

 Version 1.6.0 (XX-XX-2021)
+- The most important feature in v1.6.0 is the addition of support for reading and writing the LAZ compressed LiDAR format for all of the LiDAR tools in WBT.
+- Added the QuinnFlowAccumulation tool to perform a Quinn et al. (1995) flow accumulation operation.
+- Added the QinFlowAccumulation tool to perform a Qin et al. (2007) flow accumulation operation.
 - Fixed a bug with the Resample tool that created an artifact when reampling to resolutions less than one meter.
 - LidarHistogram now allows for a GPS time parameter, which can be useful for determining the number of